aduerig/shumi-chess/README.md

   * ~~Bug: The trap: "!
 NODES VISITED trap#2 ..." is horrible in its choice of best move.
 Needs a "Wake up grampa"~~ ~~functionality.
 This is a problem in MinimaxAI.~~
   * Bug: Forces promotions for the human to be to a queen (the AI is not so handicapped and has been proven to be able to promote to anything).
 Problem with the interface I suppose.
   * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
 This is a problem in MinimaxAI.~~
-  * Sloth: Use other "speedups", that result from iterive deepening.
-(Killer moves + History heuristics, aspiration).
-These are best dome after TT implementation.
+  * Sloth: Use other "speedups", that result from iterive deepening. (~~Killer moves~~ + History heuristics, aspiration).
+These changes do not rely on TT or tranapsotion tables.
 This is a problem in MinimaxAI.
   * Sloth: Does not move immediatly if only one legal move.
 Only problem in fixing it, is the evaluation? can you present a move with no evaluation?
 ANd what about Zobrist?
   * Bug: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
+Does not show checks either.
 The function is debug for human consumption only.

 ## change log